Be In Demand

 The demand for audiology and speech-language pathology services continues to grow.
 Become a certified assistant to show you're qualified to provide those services with the supervision of an audiologist or an SLP.

 The American Speech-Language-Hearing Association’s (ASHA) two new certifications—one for audiology assistants and one for speech-language pathology assistants (SLPAs)—show employers you’re a qualified professional ready to work with licensed audiologists or speech-language pathologists (SLPs) in schools, health clinics and hospitals, private practice, and other work settings.
-Get certified, starting in late 2020.
+Applications available December 2020.

 We’re glad you’re interested in ASHA’s Assistants Certification Program.
 We’d love to learn more about you.
 We’ll be in touch with more information and resources to help you prepare for certification.